-I am often asked by potential contestants, “what do I need to do to compete?”
-If you are new to pageants, I will do my best to answer this question.
+I am often asked by potential candidates, “what do I need to do to compete?”
+If you are new to the Miss America competition, I will do my best to answer your questions!
 Here are 7 steps to set you on the road to Miss America.

-7 Steps To Enter a Miss America Local Pageant
+7 Steps To Enter a Miss America Local Competition

 Your paperwork will be the first thing the judges see before they meet you in the interview.
 Your Resume should showcase your education, personality and accomplishments.
 Your Social Impact Statement is an essay about why you chose your initiative; why your initiative is relevant; and what you intend to do or what you have done to advocate your initiative.
 Remember, choose a social impact initiative you are passionate about.
 You can check out my blog about the Miss America Social Impact Initiative for more detailed information.
 You will also need a color photo of yourself for the program book and social media.
 Be sure to select a nice picture for the judges which represents who you are.

 5. Assemble Your Wardrobe: Opening Number outfit, Interview Outfit, Eveningwear, and Talent Costume

 There are many pieces of advice I could share about wardrobe and what you should wear.
 I’ll leave you with this: what you wear should fit you well and make you feel great when you are on stage.
 It should reflect your personality and make you feel awesome!
 And, you do not have to spend a lot.
 I have found great dresses on pageant & prom resale sites, eBay, Amazon, and have borrowed clothing.
 Remember that you are competing to win scholarship money, and you don’t want to spend more than you can win.